COTC 2022 - The 8th Year:

--All 100-mile finishers receive a CHILDREN OF THE CANE Pewter buckle.
-Special 100 Miles - One Day as well:
+-All 100-mile finishers receive a CHILDREN OF THE CANE Pewter buckle or Antique Cooper.
+Also, until we run out, special 100 Miles - One Day as well:

 Sub 20 - Silver

 Sub 18 - Gold

 All Pictured in scroll.